jranke/mkin/README.md

 ## GUI

-There is a graphical user interface that I consider useful for real work.
+There is a graphical user interface that may be useful.
 Please refer to its [documentation page](http://kinfit.r-forge.r-project.org/gmkin_static) for installation instructions and a manual.